 Shears of Glory

-Riddle had front row seats for biennial Golden Shears – showcasing the best of tailoring’s fresh talent
+Riddle had front-row seats for the annual competition showcasing the best of tailoring’s fresh talent

-Riddle was at the Merchant Tailors Hall on Threadneedle Street last night for the finals of the 2017 Golden Shears competition.
-Now in its forty second year, this prestigious award has been sponsored by the Worshipful Company of Merchant Taylors to encourage and seek out exciting young tailoring ability from among the apprentices of London’s tailoring houses and the country’s leading fashion colleges.
+Riddle was at the Merchant Taylors’ Hall on Threadneedle Street last night for the finals of the 2015 Golden Shears competition.
+Now in its 40th year, this prestigious award is sponsored by the Worshipful Company of Merchant Taylors in order to encourage and seek out exciting young tailoring talent from among the apprentices of London’s tailoring houses and the country’s leading fashion colleges.

-A final shortlist of 25 designs were shown last night, these having already been closely examined by a panel of technical judges for their cutting, stitching and correct construction.
-The technical judges included Davies & Son’s Alan Bennett and Antonia Ede from Montague Ede.
-The finalists were put down the catwalk in front of a guest panel of judges including Jodie Kidd, David Gandy and Oliver Spencer.
+A final shortlist of 25 designs were shown last night, these having already been closely examined by a panel of technical judges (including Jonathan Becker and Kathryn Sargent) for their cutting, stitching and correct construction.
+These 25 were put down the catwalk in front of a guest panel of judges including Jodie Kidd, Betty Jackson and Jennifer Saunders.